-Oncology is the field of medicine for diagnosing and treating cancer.
-Oncologists are doctors who provide treatments to stop abnormal cancer cells from growing and to eliminate them from the body, allowing the normal cells can continue to do their job.
+Oncology is the area of medicine that diagnoses, treats and prevents cancer.
+Oncologists are doctors who provide treatments to stop abnormal cancer cells from growing and ultimately eliminate those cells from the body.

-Children’s Colorado has the largest Pediatric Oncology Program in the region and one of the 10 largest in the country.
-Our program is consistently ranked among the best programs in the country for treatment of pediatric cancer by U.S. News & World Report and Parents magazine.
+Our Pediatric Oncology Program is the largest in the region and one of the 10 largest programs in the country.
+We’re consistently ranked among the best programs in the country for treatment of pediatric cancer by U.S. News & World Report and Parents magazine.

 Cures and hope for kids with cancer

-The goal of treatment at the CCBD is to cure patients by eliminating the cancer, allowing children to lead a long and full life.
-Fortunately, about 80-85% of all children and adolescents who develop cancer will be cured, and these rates continue to increase.
+The goal of treatment is to eliminate cancer in each patient, which effectively cures them and allows for a long and full life.
+Approximately 80% to 85% of all children and adolescents who develop cancer are cured, and these rates continue to increase.

-Pediatric oncologists take great pride in the strides that have been made in the past few decades to dramatically improve cure rates for kids with cancer.
-These improvements are the result of many years of research into the causes for cancer and searches for the best treatments, together with the willingness of our brave patients to participate in treatment studies to help us learn more and continue to improve our cure rates.
+Our pediatric oncologists take great pride in the strides that have been made in the past few decades to dramatically improve cure rates for kids with cancer.
+These improvements are the result of many years of research focused on the causes of cancer and searches for the best treatments.
+And together with our brave patients who participate in treatment studies, Children’s Colorado continues to learn more.

-To make sure patients spend as little time in the hospital as possible, we provide outpatient chemotherapy and infusion services Monday through Friday from 7 a.m. to 7 p.m. (longer when needed) and outpatient chemotherapy and infusion services on the weekend when needed.
+To ensure your child spends as little time in the hospital as possible, we provide outpatient chemotherapy and infusion services Monday through Friday from 7 a.m. to 7 p.m. or longer when needed.
+If necessary, we also provide these services over the weekend.

 We offer several support groups for current and former Children’s Colorado patients with cancer.